AkkaFranKebne/photo_location/README.md

 ### ad 1 + 2
 - For jpg and png files
 - uploades via POST form, sent via AJAX and PHP to SQL database, collecting coords from the browser on the  way (https provided)
-- f no coords were sent by the browser PHP tries to takes coords from exif data
+- if no coords were sent by the browser PHP tries to takes coords from exif data

 ### ad 3.
 - info about photos collected in JSON prepared via PHP  https://bugs.codingmice.com/get-images.php and in Images object